 Google announces its first turnkey integration with Salesforce

-Sales data from Salesforce Sales Cloud will now be available in Google Analytics 360.
+Data from Salesforce Sales Cloud is now available in Google Analytics 360.

 In November 2017, Google announced plans to roll out new integrations between its Analytics 360 product and the Salesforce Sales and Marketing Clouds.
 The first one — an integration of Salesforce Sales Cloud to Google Analytics 360 — is now available.